 The research team first came up with a “hyper brain/hyper body theory of integration,” which suggests that people with higher cognitive ability react with greater emotional and behavioral response to their environments.
 And because of their increased awareness, individuals with a high IQ then typically exhibit a hyperreactive central nervous system.
-For example, “a minor insult such as a clothing tag or an unnatural sound may trigger a low level, chronic stress response which then activates a hyper body response,” explains Dr. Nicole Tetreault, co-author of the study.
+For example, “a minor insult such as a clothing tag or an unnatural sound may trigger a low level, chronic stress response which then activates a hyper body response,” Dr. Nicole Tetreault, co-author of the study, explained to NeuroscienceNews.

 Then it was time to put their theory to the test.
 The team surveyed 3,715 members of American Mensa, Ltd., a group of people that share the trait of high intelligence.
-Each individual reported their experiences with both diagnosed and suspected mental illnesses—such as mood and anxiety disorders, attention deficit hyperactivity disorder (ADHD), autism spectrum disorder (ASD)—as well as physiological diseases, like food allergies and asthma.
+Each individual reported their experiences with both diagnosed and suspected mental illnesses—such as mood and anxiety disorders (like ADHD)—as well as physiological diseases, like food allergies and asthma.
 The researchers then took this data and compared it with the statistical national average for each illness.

-While having a higher IQ is generally flaunted and envied, this study shows that there is a big downside, as these individuals possess “unique intensities and overexcitabilities which can be at once both remarkable and disabling on many levels,” says lead author of the study Ruth Karpinski.
+While having a higher IQ is generally flaunted and envied, this study shows that there is a big downside, as these individuals possess “unique intensities and overexcitabilities which can be at once both remarkable and disabling on many levels,” lead author of the study Ruth Karpinski explained to NeuroscienceNews.
 “Our findings are relevant because a significant portion of these individuals are suffering on a daily basis as a result of their unique emotional and physical overexcitabilities.
-It is important for the scientific community to examine high IQ as being front and center within the system of mechanisms that may be at play in these dysregulations,” she says.
+It is important for the scientific community to examine high IQ as being front and center within the system of mechanisms that may be at play in these dysregulations,” she said.

 Moving forward, the team hopes that their findings may lead future studies to treat high intelligence as “a potential genetic piece of a psychoneuroimmunological puzzle.”
 But for now, these findings serve as the perfect debunking means to the common myth that mentally ill individuals aren’t intelligent.
-They are intelligent—highly.
+They are intelligent—highly intelligent.